Portofino: the Dolphins Home

 Barracuda: Between the little bay of Cala dell’Oro and San Fruttuoso.

 Wedding: Possible with a little patience to the Church of San Giorgio.
-Access need to be discussed in Townhall.
+Access needs to be discussed in Townhall.

 Best picture: Go to Castle Brown.
 There is a deck with stunning views.
 Even San Giorgio Church deserves.

 Mothers and children: The access to the village and its surroundings is easy with prams.
 No problem.
-There aren’t nursery in the city.
+There isn’t nursery in the city.

-Keeping fit: Jogging along the state Portofino to Santa Margherita Ligure (about 3.3 kilometers).
+Keeping fit: Jogging along with the state Portofino to Santa Margherita Ligure (about 3.3 kilometers).

-Dine in the Evening: In season, Ladies are dressed in elegant evening gown.
+Dine in the Evening: In season, Ladies are dressed in an elegant evening gown.